reflex-dev/reflex-web/docs/getting_started/basics.md

 def loop_over_list():
     return rx.box(
-        # This will raise a compile error, as MyState.items is a list and not known at compile time.
+        # This will raise a compile error, as BadState.items is a list and not known at compile time.
         *[rx.text(item) for item in BadState.items]
     )
 ```